 In the rapidly expanding smart cities marketplace, there is a growing need for connected solutions that support the management of urban infrastructure, parking and traffic, electric vehicle charging, waste handling, information sharing and security services.

 Based on our long history of working with pioneering solution providers, we can help you roll out scalable, stable and secure connected solutions that meet your needs for coverage, quality and price.

 Wherever your solutions are installed, IoT Connect, our Managed Connectivity services, provides you access to the best quality cellular connection, based on availability and the needs of your use case.
 Our Global IoT SIM cards can be pre-integrated to simplify your rollout, installation and lifecycle management.

 We take care of all the agreements with local operators so you don’t have to.
 Using our extensive global roaming network, your connected solutions will connect to networks out of the box in nearly every market in the world.
 In countries where roaming is not available due to regulation, we can help you find viable solutions (including eUICC technology) together with our established local operator partners.

 Let´s talk about the opportunities and challenges you are facing.

 Global IoT Made Easy

 We provide everything you need to successfully deploy and manage connected products and solutions that serve the evolving smart city solutions industry.
 Together with our partner network, we provide an end-to-end IoT solution, from concept and design to monetization and operation over time.
-At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Cloud, Telenor´s Managed IoT Cloud services.
+At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Complete, Telenor´s end-to-end connectivity service.